 Our last test in my Children’s Lit class is in a few weeks and so I’ve been reading the four assigned books for the exam (Bridge to Terabithia, The Giver, A Wrinkle in Time, and Beowulf: A New Telling).

-I wondered if I’d enjoy Bridge to Terabithia again, but was quickly sucked into the story.
+I wondered if I’d enjoy the Bridge to Terabithia book again, but was quickly sucked into the story.
 Today, I lay on the couch and I knew what was coming.
 I wondered if I’d be as affected by the ending this time, since I knew what to expect.

 It didn’t hit me as quickly as it did last time, but I wept through the last ten pages.
 I can hardly type this without bursting back into tears.